Presidency of Michel Temer: Foreign policy

-On 31 October, Temer received courtesy calls from heads of state who had come to Brazil to take part in the XI Conference of Heads of State and Government of the Community of Portuguese-Speaking Countries (CPLP).
+On 31 October, Temer received courtesy calls from heads of state who had come to Brazil to take part in the XI Conference of Heads of State and Government of the Community of Portuguese Language Countries (CPLP).
 At 10:30 am, he received the Secretary General-elect of the United Nations (UN), Antônio Guterres, on the ramp of the Planalto Palace.
 The CPLP is a conference that seeks to deepen cooperation between the nine member countries, with the aim of advancing projects in areas such as education, health, science and technology, defence, agriculture, public administration, communications, justice, public security, culture and sport.
 In addition to Brazil, the community includes Angola, Cape Verde, Guinea Bissau, Equatorial Guinea, Mozambique, Portugal, São Tomé and Príncipe and East Timor.
 The CLPL, which celebrated its 20th anniversary in 2016, closed on November 1.
 At the end of the event at Itamaraty, the Brasília Declaration defined the organization's work plan for the coming years.
 This year, the theme of the conference was the agenda for sustainable development in 2030.
 Brazil will chair the group for the next two years, in place of East Timor.